The Engineering Approach to Dating

 Career and competence — What makes the relationship last

 Unless your family is very well-off, there are only so many career paths that can offer you the desired financial stability and the ability to raise a family here in North America (medicine, law, engineering/computer science, business, certain skilled trades, etc.).
 Don’t worry too much about whether you are passionate about a career, think of this as an investment for your future.
-Always look at the long-term benefits of a career path rather than the immediate gains.
+Look at the big picture and think long-term.

 If you’re working one of those dead-end jobs that anyone (or AI) can do, in serious financial trouble, or you’re currently directionless and have no idea what you want to do, you need to stop, think, and re-evaluate yourself.
 Life can go by quickly, and before you know it, you’ll be old, poor, and depressed.
 You don’t have as much time as you think.